MichaelYoDev/scripts/README.md

 # 🛠️ scripts

-A personal collection of command-line utilities and shell scripts I use to automate, simplify, or speed up common tasks.
+My personal collection of shell scripts I use to automate, simplify, or speed up daily tasks.
 This repo is an evolving toolbox primarily for macOS, but many scripts are portable to Linux.

 ## 📁 Organization

 - `choose/` — Scripts that integrate with [`choose-gui`](https://github.com/chipsenkbeil/choose) for fast fuzzy selection in a popup, similar to rofi or dmenu on linux.
-- `stuff/` — Stores things used by the scripts, such as a list of all emojis.
+- `stuff/` — Stores files used by the scripts, such as a list of all emojis.
-- `term/` — Terminal-focused enhancements and productivity tools.
+- `term/` — Terminal workflow enhancements and productivity tools.

 ## 🔧 Installation